-The Pittsburgh-based Heinz Endowments, with $1.5 billion in net assets works, funnels millions of dollars to anti-natural gas organizations and “drilling foes,” as the Associated Press has reported.
+The Pittsburgh-based Heinz Endowments, with $1.5 billion in net assets, funnels millions of dollars to anti-natural gas organizations and “drilling foes,” as the Associated Press reported.
 Their playbook – fund the so-called research, the “news” and the promoters – is not new or especially unique, but it’s an approach that degrades public trust and diminishes the importance of maintaining a fact- and science-based dialogue about important issues like natural gas development and manufacturing.

 The Heinz Endowments playbook is simple:

 FUND THE ACTIVISTS: As laid out in financial reports and organization disclosures, the Heinz Endowments have pushed millions of dollars to groups like the Clean Air Council, PennEnvironment, Southwest Pennsylvania Environmental Health Project, PennFuture, among others, to promote “research” aimed at generating scary headlines and spreading misinformation and fear.
 Here’s a sampling of Heinz-funded activism:

 Southwest Pennsylvania Environmental Health Project: $600,000 since 2016